Habbie/hello-dns/README.md

 DNS was originally written down in August 1979 in '[IEN 116](https://www.rfc-editor.org/ien/ien116.txt)', part of a parallel series of documents describing the Internet.
 IEN 116-era DNS is not compatible with today's DNS.
-In 1983, RFC 882 was released, and stunningly enough, an implementation of this 35 year old document would function on the internet and be interoperable.
+In 1983, RFC 882 and 883 were released, describing a version of the DNS very similar but not quite interoperable with the one we have today.

 DNS attained its modern form in 1987 when RFC 1034 and 1035 were published.
 Although much of 1034/1035 remains valid, these standards are not that easy